 - 1. Clothing and tattoos which displays obscene, sexual or drug/alcohol related messages; - 2.
 Halter tops, tube tops, spaghetti strap tops, tank tops, mesh tops worn alone, and clothes that expose the midriff or undergarments; shoulders and straps must be covered; - 3.
 Torn clothing (visible holes or rips regardless of undergarments) or cut off shirts; Using tape to cover holes, inside or out, is not permitted; - 4.
 Underwear worn as outerwear; underwear that can be seen; - 5.
 Coats are not permitted to be worn during the school day; - 6.
 Shorts and skirts that are inappropriate; - 7.
 Tops that expose cleavage or are too revealing; - 8.
 Hats and all other head apparel, such as but not limited to bandanas, sweat bands, visors, hoods, sunglasses; - 9.
 Chains, pins, dog collars, dangling jewelry or other ornaments that may be disruptive or present a safety hazard; - 10.
 Excessively large, sagging, improperly-fitting clothing, and pajamas; - 11.
 Stretch pants, leggings, or any form-fitting pants without an additional layer of clothing; - 12.
 Studs or rivets on clothing; - 13.
-Clothing not worn as designed/intended; - 14.
+Clothing not worn as designed/intended, blankets; - 14.
 Clothing of unacceptable length; - 15.
 Costume effect contact lenses; - 16.
 Excessive makeup and/or face paint; - 17.
 Gang-related attire; - 18.
-Any clothing or buttons that mock, ridicule or otherwise deliberately demean or provoke others because of race, religion, national origin or individual views. - 19.
-Shoes must be worn at all times; any shoe that poses a safety threat is not permitted.
+Blankets or towels; - 19.
+Any clothing or buttons that mock, ridicule or otherwise deliberately demean or provoke others